temetvince/x4/README.md

     * Phase turrets - like phase guns/phase cannons, no exciting effects but still your best option if you need hull damage out of a Boron turret.

 ### Hardpoints
+* Terran
+    * Proton Barrage - faster than bolt, higher heat/slower than TER pulse
+    * TER Pulse - commonwealth pulse but better against fighters.
+Still struggles vs heavier stuff.
+* Boron
+    * Ion Atomiser (M) - Disrupts the maneuvering thrusters of S and M ships, reducing their turn rate.
+    * Ion Pulse Railgun (M) - Very accurate, effective against both hull and shields, but heat caps quite quickly in sustained fighting.
+    * Arc Gun (S) - Small equivalent of Ion Pulse Railgun
+    * Ion Gatling (S) - The Ion Gatling disrupts the engines of S and M ships, reducing their speed.
+    * Phase Cannon/Gun - not exciting but vital in an effective Boron loadout, the only efficient way to deal hull damage.
+Deadly accurate like most Boron weapons but no special effects.
 * Generic
     * Commonwealth Pulse - generic anti fighter gun.
 Does the job but lacks DPS - beams are better vs fighters, bolts or shotguns are better vs M and bigger.
     * Beam - ultimate anti small gun, great for drones and particularly fast fighters where even pulse struggles to hit.